McLaren MP4/13: Aftermath

 During 1998 both Nick Heidfeld and Ricardo Zonta acted as test drivers for McLaren and drove the MP4/13 at test sessions.
 The record time for the Goodwood Festival of Speed hillclimb was set in 1999 when Heidfeld drove an MP4/13 up the hill in 41.6 seconds.
 In 2021 the MP4/13 set the second outright fastest lap time around Laguna Seca in the hands of Mexican IndyCar driver Pato O'Ward, when O'Ward lapped the circuit at 1 minute 10.3 seconds, nearly a second faster than a 2021 McLaren IndyCar around the same circuit.

-Livery

-The livery was similar to the previous season with additional new sponsorship from Loctite, Computer Associates, Warsteiner and Schüco.
-Camozzi returned to the team after five years' absence.